 All costs incurred must be for substantially the same use as approved in the Statement of Grant Award or approved grant adjustments.
-MVCPA allows grantee directed transfers between categories of up to five percent (5%) without the need for a grant adjustment.
+In most cases, MVCPA allows grantee directed transfers between categories of up to five percent (5%) without the need for a grant adjustment.
 All grantee directed adjustments must be necessary, reasonable and allocable to the grant program.
 All changes in expenses shall support the MVCPA statutory purpose and mission.

-Please refer to Uniform Grant Management Standards, "Selected Items of Cost" for an expanded list of general guidelines to be used in establishing the allowability or un-allowability of certain cost items.
+Please refer to Texas Grant Management Standards, "General Provisions for Selected Items of Cost" for an expanded list of general guidelines to be used in establishing the allowability or un-allowability of certain cost items as well as rules for items requiring inventory tracking.